Ettadhamen: Youth centers

-Ettadhamen is equipped with a multidisciplinary complex whose mission is to train young people and develop their talents in a number of fields, such as music, theater and reading.
+Ettadhamen has a multidisciplinary complex whose mission is to train young people and develop their talents in a number of fields, such as music, theater and reading.
 It was inaugurated by President Béji Caïd Essebsi in 2018.

 Summer festivals

-The district has its own festival which is held annually from the end of July to the first week of August.
+The district has its own festival held annually from the end of July to the first week of August.
 In 2019, the local community celebrated the 33rd edition of the festival which is considered one of the few entertainment events available.
 The festival brings together activities of all types, but above all concerts and sometimes plays.

 Sport

 According to a study carried out by a group of sociologists on young people from Douar Hicher and Ettadhamen, 55% of active associations are focusing on sports while are 18.5% non-profit, 10.3% are cultural and 10.5% religious.
 This study states that only one in four young people know at least one active association in their neighborhood.

-Sports clubs perform their activities in the indoor hall at the 14th of January hall or at the municipal stadium.
-The first one was built in 2003 at a cost of 850,000 dinars, hosts wrestling, weightlifting and boxing trainings and competitions while the second was completed in 1989 for an investment of 120,000 dinars and renovated in 2008 at a cost of 150,000 dinars.
-This reflects the strategy that the various governments follow to encourage local sporting activities and invest in the human potential of the population.
+Sports clubs carry out their activities in the 14th of January Hall or at the municipal stadium.
+The 14th of January Hall, built in 2003 at a cost of 850,000 dinars, hosts wrestling, weightlifting, and boxing training sessions and competitions.
+The municipal stadium, completed in 1989 with an investment of 120,000 dinars, was renovated in 2008 at a cost of 150,000 dinars.
+These investments reflect the strategy adopted by successive governments to promote local sports activities and invest in the human potential of the population.